Friday, November 30, 2018

 Another World

-Another World was released by Delphine Software back in 1991 and I feel this 16-bit legend is groundbreaking and something everyone will fondly remember?
-The gameplay feels like a cross between Prince Of Persia with dollops of Dragon's Lair thrown in, which isn't something this old retro gamer would normally be too eager about.
-However, this beauty is going straight into our Pixel Art section thanks to the stunning visuals created by Eric Chahi.
+Another World was released by Delphine Software back in 1991 and is nothing less than a legendary 16-bit game.
+In fact, it's groundbreaking and something everyone fondly remembers?
+The gameplay feels like a cross between Prince Of Persia with dollops of Dragon's Lair thrown in.
+This creation is a unique combination that Eric Chahi should be proud of.

-Our adventure begins with a nice intro that nicely explains how our unfortunate hero, Lester Chaykin, managed to find himself in such a strange world.
-Okay, we're not talking Race Drivin' standards (and the elevator scene is boring) but it's definitely worth watching.
-I also like the sound effects which are a lot clearer on the Atari STe.
+Our adventure begins with an intro depicting how our unfortunate hero, Lester Chaykin, managed to find himself in such a strange new world.
+Okay, the intro is good but we're not talking Race Drivin' standards - as the elevator scene is boring!
+However, it's definitely worth watching.
+I also like the sound effects, especially on the Atari STe.
 Nice!!

-Okay, let's check out a few photos to prove why I admire this game's pixel art so much...
+Okay, let's check out a few photos to prove why you should consider replaying this classic...

 We start in deep waters so hurry!!
 Before something reaches up to get you!